jonthegeek/stbl/README.md

 ## Usage

-Use within functions to give meaningful error messages for bad argument classes.
+The primary use-case for stbl is to stabilize function arguments.
+The goal is to make sure arguments will work the way you expect them to work, and to give meaningful error messages when they won’t.

-For example, perhaps you would like to protect against the case where data is not properly translated from character on load.
+For example, perhaps you would like to protect against the case where data is not properly translated from character to integer when it’s loaded by a user.

-### Without {stbl}:
+### Without stbl:

-Without the argument-stabilizers provided in {stbl}, error messages can be cryptic, and errors trigger when you might not want them to.
+Without the argument-stabilizers provided in stbl, error messages can be cryptic, and errors trigger when you might not want them to.

 ``` r
 my_old_fun <- function(my_arg_name) {